tpawelski/graph-coloring-lp/README.md

-# Solving the Graph Coloring Problem and Sudoku Application with Linear Programming Algorithms
+# Solving the Graph Coloring Problem and Sudoku Application with Linear Programming in Python

   The graph coloring problem (finding the chromatic number) is a common problem in Management Science with applications including scheduling optimization, timetabling, assignment problems, etc.